ajmaradiaga/ajmaradiaga.github.io/_posts/2019-11-29-Running-minikube-in-Fedora.md

 title: Running minikube in Fedora
 ---

-To install and run minikube on [Fedora](https://getfedora.org/en/workstation/), we first need to install a Hypervisor.
+To install and run minikube in [Fedora](https://getfedora.org/en/workstation/), we first need to install a Hypervisor.
 In the example below, I will be installing KVM by installing the virtualisation options available in Fedora ([https://docs.fedoraproject.org/en-US/quick-docs/getting-started-with-virtualization/](https://docs.fedoraproject.org/en-US/quick-docs/getting-started-with-virtualization/)). *Note: It is also possible to just install KVM - [https://computingforgeeks.com/how-to-install-kvm-on-fedora/](https://computingforgeeks.com/how-to-install-kvm-on-fedora/)*.

 ## Fedora - Virtualisation